eQuid96/sprites-packer/README.md

-# SpritePacker
+# SpritesPacker

-A lightweight and efficient Node.js tool for generating texture atlases from image collections with out of the box support for GPU Compressed textures.
+A lightweight and efficient Node.js tool for generating texture atlases from image collections with out-of-the-box support for GPU Compressed textures.
 SpritePacker helps game developers and web designers optimize performance by combining multiple images into a single texture atlas with corresponding metadata.

 ![License](https://img.shields.io/badge/license-MIT-blue)

 ## Features

--   **Intelligent Packing**: Uses the MaxRects algorithm to efficiently organize sprites in the smallest possible atlas
+-   **Intelligent Packing**: Uses the MaxRects algorithm to organize sprites in the smallest possible atlas efficiently
 -   **GPU-Optimized Textures**: Support for Basis Universal supercompressed GPU format alongside PNG and WebP
 -   **Command-Line Interface**: Easy-to-use CLI tool for quick sprite packing
 -   **Low Dependencies**: We value a minimalist approach to dependencies, using only what’s strictly necessary.